Misconception #1: energy efficient PH designs cost more to build: they don’t

 And even that does not factor in the ultimate cost of extending and exacerbating the negative effects of GHG emissions and planet warming.

-While it is impossible to make an apples to apples comparison between a standard dwelling, single or multi-family, and a complete, sustainable living system, once the depth and breath of the benefits and savings are understood, a comparison is becomes moot.
+While it is impossible to make an apples to apples comparison between a standard dwelling, single or multi-family, and a complete, sustainable living system, once the depth and breath of the benefits and savings are understood, a comparison becomes moot.

 No one would choose business as usual, inefficient designs any more than, looking forward, anyone would choose a ICE car over an EV like a Tesla.